 She broke out and won hearts in 'Looking for Comedy in the Muslim World' opposite Albert Brooks, as the female lead, Maya, winning the role after an extensive international casting search.
 Raised in a small New Jersey city, she discovered her passion for acting in high school and subsequently enrolled in the Tisch School of the Arts at New York University.
 After supplementing her education with a summer in Amsterdam as part of the intensive, International Theatre Workshop studying under renowned acting teachers like Kristin Linklater, she graduated with honors.

 Sheetal has also appeared on many popular TV shows and lent her voice to iconic shows like The Family Guy.
-Her voice-over talents extend to films such as Ang Lee’s Life of Pi and to video games like Far Cry.
+Her voice-over talents extend to films such as Ang Lee's Life of Pi and to video games like Far Cry.
 Moreover, Sheetal writes a popular blog Beneath the Sheetz and has contributed pieces to various outlets.
-Her first children’s book, Always Anjali was published in May.
+Her first children's book, Always Anjali was published in May, 2018 to wide acclaim and is already in its second printing.

 Sheetal's career and personal reputation have drawn the attention of companies worldwide.
 She has represented such brands as Reebok and CHI haircare.
 She was also the first Indian American to appear in Maxim.
 Furthermore, Sheetal is known as much as an actress as she is someone who's outspoken and heavily involved in community outreach.
 She takes an active interest in politics, she's served in AmeriCorps (President Clinton's National Service program), BBBS of LA, and is currently on the advisory board of Equality Now and serves as an ambassador for The Representation Project.
 She also regularly speaks on panels and forums internationally.